Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model: Two-phase Continual Fine-tuning Setup

-A common recipe to training LLMs to learn new languages is to use a training paradigm that focuses on \emph{task} and \emph{language} adaption~\cite{chen2024improvinglanguageplasticitypretraining}.
-Concretely, we define task adaption as the model's ability to comprehend the input text and then provide a suitable output.
-We refer to language adaption as the model's ability to perform those tasks in languages other than English.

-In Task Adaption, the LLM is trained to follow instructions, usually using labeled English data.
-Language Adaption focuses on training the LLM to understand text from newer languages.
-Task adaptation leverages cross-lingual transfer, facilitating language adaptation to a certain degree.
-However, this process can result in a decline in the LLM's task adaptation performance due to the risk of catastrophic forgetting.
-Despite this challenge, task adaptation often yields greater benefits compared to relying solely on cross-lingual transfer for language adaptation.

-\paragraph{Continual Fine-tuning for Language Adaption.} To improve the language adaption of LLMs, we re-imagine the above recipe as a two-phase CFT process.
-We have: \begin{itemize}[leftmargin=*,noitemsep] \item \underline{Phase 1.} We fine-tune a base LLM end-to-end on an English instruction dataset.
-Phase 1 aims to predominantly teach the LLM instruction following ability, which we refer to as \emph{task ability}. \item \underline{Phase 2.} Here, we use the fine-tuned LLM from Phase 1 and further end-to-end fine-tune it on a Multilingual instruction dataset.
-Unlike \citet{chen2024improvinglanguageplasticitypretraining}, in our setting, the data in Phase 2 is labeled.
-However, compared to Phase 1, Phase 2's dataset is geared towards enhancing the LLM's \emph{language ability}, and comprises multiple languages with fewer data points per language. \end{itemize}

-This paper relates English fine-tuning with task ability enhancement as English fine-tuning predominantly helps in the task ability of LLMs.
-Whereas multilingual fine-tuning predominantly helps with an LLM's language ability.
+When instruction fine-tuning LLMs, the most natural method is to fine-tune on a "dataset mixture" containing English and Multilingual data~\cite{workshop2023bloom176bparameteropenaccessmultilingual}.
+However, fine-tuning on all languages simultaneously may introduce performance bias where the model performs better in English (and other high resource languages)~\cite{dhamecha2021role,li2024improving,li2024languagerankermetricquantifying}\footnotemark.

+\paragraph{Continual Fine-tuning (CFT).} To improve the multilingual performance of pre-trained LLMs, we introduce the following two-phase CFT process.

-\paragraph{CFT for Language Adaption: Challenges.} The primary challenge in our two-phase fine-tuning process is that the LLM's language ability must not come at the cost of its task ability.
-We impose two additional constraints based on real-world scenarios.
+\paragraph{Challenges.} The primary challenge in our two-phase CFT process is that the LLM's Multilingual Ability must not come at the cost of its English Ability.
+We impose \textit{two additional constraints} based on real-world scenarios.
 First, in Phase 2, we cannot re-use Phase 1's dataset.
 Often instruction fine-tuned LLMs are available without their corresponding datasets (e.g., \misi~\cite{mistral}).
 Second, in Phase 2, we cannot use the weights of the Phase 1 model during training, as saving both old and new set of parameters on the GPU for training would be computationally expensive.

-In a nutshell, we focus on CFT for language adaption for an LLM while preserving the model's task ability.